rails/rails/guides/source/active_record_querying.md

 # => SELECT "users".* FROM "users" WHERE "users"."state" = 'inactive'
 ```

-One important caveat is that `default_scope` will be merged in
+One important caveat is that `default_scope` will be prepended in
 `scope` and `where` conditions.

 ```ruby